German philosophy: Neo-Hegelianism

 Neo-Hegelianism, also known as Post-Hegelianism, was a trend developing in the early 20th century, mostly but not exclusively in Germany.
-Important German neo-Hegelians include Richard Kroner, Nicolai Hartmann, Siegfried Marck, Arthur Liebert and Hermann Glockner, while the Frankfurt School can also be said to have been influenced by neo-Hegelianism.
+Important German neo-Hegelians include Richard Kroner, Siegfried Marck, Arthur Liebert, and Hermann Glöckner, while the Frankfurt School can also be said to have been influenced by neo-Hegelianism.

 Spengler

 Oswald Spengler was a German historian and philosopher of history whose interests included mathematics, science, and art and their relation to his organic theory of history.
 The main work of Spengler, setting out his philosophy of history, The Decline of the West, was published shortly after the defeat of Imperial Germany in World War I. In this work, Spengler predicts the inevitable collapse of the capitalist civilization, which he identifies with European culture.
 Spengler’s philosophy is imbued with elitism and a dislike for democracy.
 He declared the workers (the “fourth estate”) to be “outside of culture,” “outside of history”; the mass, Spengler wrote, is the end of everything, “radical nothing.”
 Spengler praised the “Old Prussian spirit,” the monarchy, the nobility and militarism.
 For him, war is “an eternal form of higher human existence.”

 Spengler’s philosophy of history” is based on the denial of scientific knowledge.
 The historical researcher, in his opinion, is the more significant, the less he belongs to science.
 Spengler opposes intuition to logical, rational knowledge, denying the principle of causality and regularity in social life.
 Spengler rejects the possibility of knowing objective truth, defending absolute relativism.
 Along with historical regularity, Spengler rejects the concept of historical progress, tries to prove the meaninglessness of history and the absence of development in it.
 Spengler contrasts the scientific understanding of natural historical development with historical fatalism – predestination, “destiny.”
 Spengler also denies the unity of world history.
 His history breaks down into a number of completely independent, unique “cultures,” special organisms above and beyond, having an individual destiny and experiencing periods of emergence, flourishing and dying.

 Spengler reduces the task of the philosophy of history to comprehending the “morphological structure” of each “culture,” which supposedly is based on the “soul of culture.”
 According to Spengler, Western European culture entered a stage of decline already starting from the 19th century, that is, with the victory of capitalism; the period of its heyday was the era of feudalism.
 In his work Preussentum und Sozialismus Spengler advances the idea of “German socialism” against “Marxist socialism”.
 It has been argued that Spengler's ideas had an influence on Hitler and Nazism.
 A philosophy of history close to Spenglerian views was promoted after the Second World War by the English historian Arnold Toynbee.